elastest/elastest-toolbox/kubernetes/README.md

 *don't include the volumes folder if you don't want to lose the elastest data, as the volumes will be deleted*

+# Minikube
+If you use minikube you must start it with the `--extra-config=apiserver.service-node-port-range=1000-40000` parameter to change the default ports.

+On the other hand, you must follow the steps in the section `How to run ElasTest` and then get the ip with `minikube ip`.
+Type in your browser this ip with port `37000` to access ElasTest